Hi, I’m Karen Joan Watson, a Canadian writer and visual artist.

 My current project is about belonging: heart, family genetics, and geography – a sense of place.

-For more about my philosophy, I speak about my eco-art and heart story in this 2021 video: “Karen Joan Watson, Eco-Artist and Author, Ottawa, Canada” (45 mins) by an Art Vlogger on the Multiple Arts channel on Vimeo.
+I speak about my eco-art and heart story in this 2021 video: “Karen Joan Watson, Eco-Artist and Author, Ottawa, Canada” (45 mins) by an Arts Vlogger on the Multiple Arts channel on Vimeo.

 And in an interview (20 mins) on writing by the lead of the Canadian Military Spouses Book Club in August 2021, Christine Snider asks questions about why and what I write.
 It’s fun!